 “Voter suppression is the most existential crisis in our democracy.” — former Georgia state legislator and gubernatorial candidate Stacey Abrams

 The 1965 Voting Rights Act was gutted in 2013, leading to a proliferation of voter disenfranchisement and discrimination laws in states across the country.
 Since then, our elections have been marred by increasing voter suppression.
 Members of Congress have a plan to fight back by reinstating the key provisions of the VRA through the Voting Rights Advancement Act, or HR4.
-It’s a historic piece of legislation that will counteract regressive trends in our voting laws — will you show your support for it?
+It’s a historic piece of legislation that will counteract regressive trends in our voting laws.

 The Voting Rights Act of 1965